The Democratic Nomination Is Now In View For Joe Biden — And 5 Other Takeaways

 "At the request of both campaigns and out of an abundance of caution," the DNC said in a statement, "there will be no live audience at the Arizona debate taking place on Sunday, March 15th."

-Voters said Tuesday night, according to the exit polls, that coronavirus was important to their vote.
+Voters said Tuesday, according to the exit polls, that coronavirus was important to their vote.
 Biden won those voters — and voters also said he's best to handle a major crisis.

 In Washington state, which has been hit hard by novel coronavirus, 81% of voters said they were concerned about it.
 Asked who was best to handle a crisis, Washington voters said Biden 44% to 27% over Sanders.